 - 20 sheets Athens Phyllo Dough (9 x 14 ), thawed

 - Powdered sugar to dust

 - Whipped cream for garnish

-In large mixing bowl, combine butter, eggs, sugar, corn syrup, vanilla and vinegar, mixing well.
+In a large mixing bowl, combine butter, eggs, sugar, corn syrup, vanilla and vinegar, mixing well.
 Stir in pecans.
 Set aside.

 Overlap the sheets in the pan, brushing butter on top of each sheet as you fit them into the pan.
 Pour filling over the sheets.

-Take the remaining 3 sheets of Phyllo, brush lightly with butter, stack them and cut small triangles to use to decorate the top of the pie.
+Take the remaining 3 sheets of phyllo, brush lightly with butter, stack them and cut small triangles to use to decorate the top of the pie.
 Place triangles evenly spaced around the perimeter of pie.

 Bake for 50 to 60 minutes until golden brown.
 After pie cools, garnish with powdered sugar and whipped cream.